commonshost/dohnut/README.md

 #### `--countermeasures spoof-useragent`

 Sends a fake `User-Agent` HTTP header to prevent tracking.
 Makes it look like every DoH request is by a different browser.
 Randomly samples actual user agent strings from a public data source of real-world web traffic.

+## `--bootstrap`

+Default: `[]`

+One or more IPv4 or IPv6 addresses of DNS resolvers.
+These are used to perform the initial DNS lookup for the DoH URI hostname.

+If this option is not specified, the operating system resolves the DoH URI hostname based on your network settings, typically provided automatically via DHCP or manually configured.
+This option is used to avoid a loop when Dohnut itself is the DNS resolver of the operating system.

+A possible loop scenario is when Dohnut provides transparent DoH proxying as the upstream DNS server for a [Pi-hole](https://pi-hole.net) service.
+If the operating system running Dohnut uses the Pi-hole server as its DNS server, a lookup loop is created.
+To break out of the loop, set the bootstrap option to the IP address of the DNS server of your LAN router, your ISP, or a [public DNS service](https://en.wikipedia.org/wiki/Public_recursive_name_server).

+Notes:
+- Only the DoH URI hostname is resolved via the bootstrap DNS lookup.
+Actual user DNS queries are never exposed.
+- DoH bootstrapping is considered failsafe.
+Tampering during bootstrap by a DNS resolver results in a failed DoH connection.
+DoH uses HTTP/2 which requires a valid TLS certificate for the DoH URI hostname.
+No queries are exposed without a secure HTTP/2 connection.

 ### `--version`